AryanT-1000/HouseHunting/README.md

 # HouseHunting

-This is a semester project repo
+## This is a semester based project repo
+# using django